 Some key points to keep in mind

-If you are starting to grow attached to the person you are casually dating, or you are perhaps getting the impression that they are more interested in you than you initially thought, then here are some key points for you to keep in mind before either of you move from casual to serious:
+If you are starting to grow attached to the person you are casually dating, or you are perhaps getting the impression that they are more interested in you than you initially thought, then here are some things to remember before either of you move from casual to serious:

 - Always communicate intentions with one another at the start or as the situation changes to avoid any misunderstandings